iCHAIT/awesome-macOS/README.md

 ## System preferences

-If this is a new computer, there are a couple tweaks I like to make to the System Preferences.
+There are a couple tweaks I like to make to the System Preferences.
 Feel free to follow these, or to ignore them, depending on your personal preferences.

 In **Apple Icon > System Preferences**:

 - Trackpad > Tap to click
 - Dock > Automatically hide and show the Dock
-- Security & Privacy > Allow apps downloaded from > Anywhere
+- Security & Privacy > Allow apps downloaded from > Anywhere (this in particular is one of the most useful and important modification that you'll want to make.)

 ## iTerm2